 The first sawmill in Morrison and Muskoka Townships was established by John Everbeck in 1861 at the rapids on the Kahshe River.
-It used a Muley Saw, and up-down sawmill with a straight blade sliding between wood guides top and bottom.
+It used a water-powered Muley Saw, and up-down sawmill with a straight blade sliding between wood guides top and bottom.
 Muley saw blades were made of heavier gauge steel than the earlier English sash-frame sawmill blades.
 The name may have originated from the German muhl-sage/mill saw.
 (From ledyardsawmills.org/historic technology) In 1865, when Michael Clipsham needed lumber to build his Blacksmith and Wagon Shop on the new Muskoka Road, he bought 14″ stock pine delivered five miles over an ox trail from the sawmill for $6 per thousand feet.
 (From Harry L. Clipsham, 1963)

 From the letters of Kathinka Lehmann in 1863: (Orillia Packet & Times, 1969)